 - Work permit – Whether you will get a work permit in that country or not

-- Company – Do that company select people from your country?
+- Company – Does that company select people from your country?
 If not, is there any way they would hire someone like you with your skill sets and qualifications?

-- Roots – Find out in your own country about the company and country you want to know about.
-If you know their roots and how to apply (if at all), then it would be much easier for you.
+- Roots – Find out about the company and country you want to know about in your own country.
+If you know their origins and how to apply them (if at all), then it would be much easier for youpply (if at all), then it would be much easier for you.

-You may not have all the skills and qualifications required to apply for a job and be hired for it (if all other things work properly)!
+You may not have all the skills and qualifications required to apply for and be hired for a job (if all other things work correctly)!
 So, it’s time to work on you.

-Make a list of qualifications, skills, languages you need to learn in order to get hired.
+List qualifications, skills, and languages you need to learn to get hired.

 And start taking baby steps today.
-Yes, you would not be able to get to learn all these in a day or a month or not even in a year.
+Yes, you could only learn some of these in a day, a month, or even a year.
 But you will if you take baby steps each day and never stop learning.

-You may understand that the normal way to get a job in your home country is not the way you should take to get a job elsewhere.
+You may understand that the usual way to get a job in your home country is different from the way you should take to get a job elsewhere.

-You need to understand regional differences and cultural sensitiveness.
-You need to craft your correspondence in such a way that –
+You need to understand regional differences and cultural sensitivity.
+It would help if you crafted your correspondence in such a way that –

-- First, it adheres to the culture and the country you’re applying the job for
+- First, it adheres to the culture and the country you’re applying for the job for

 - Second, it stands out in the crowd.

-To begin the process, first, you need to write a cover letter.
-To write a good cover letter, first, you need to address the individual (ideally, the hiring manager), then write an attention-grabbing first paragraph, then briefly talk about why you’re writing the cover letter along with mentioning your skills, qualifications, and capacities.
-You need to end the letter with a polite note and with a call to action on your part.
+First, you need to write a cover letter to begin the process.
+To report a good cover letter, first, you need to address the individual (ideally, the hiring manager), then write an attention-grabbing first paragraph, then briefly talk about why you’re writing the cover letter and mention your skills, qualifications, and capacities.
+You need to end the letter with a polite note and a call to action.
 Writing a good cover letter is a matter of practice.
-While writing, you can take the help of the internet, which will provide you good layout and tips for writing.
+While writing, you can take the help of the internet, which will provide you with a good layout and tips for writing.

-The next part is a bit more difficult than the previous one.
-You need to write a curriculum vitae instead of a resume.
-If you have a resume, you need to transmute it into a CV.
-Most companies don’t know you, and thus they would like to know a longer version of your skills, qualifications, experiences, and responsibilities you’ve handled.
+The next part is more complex than the previous one.
+It would help if you wrote a curriculum vitae instead of a resume.
+If you have a summary, you need to transmute it into a CV.
+Most companies don’t know you, and thus they would like to know a more extended version of your skills, qualifications, experiences, and responsibilities you’ve handled.

-The value of networking you will understand once you see the benefit of it.
-It’s not a selfish idea; rather, it’s an idea to be in a team and help each other get to their destination by using your own contacts.
+You see the value of networking.
+You will understand once you know the benefit of it.
+It’s not selfish; instead, it’s an idea to be in a team and help each other reach their destination using your contacts.

 Do the same for your dream of having a work abroad job.
-Talk to everyone you know – go to your school, college, friends, colleagues and see whether they know someone who can make things easy for you.
-Yes, to get a job locally, networking is very important; but to get an international job, there’s no substitute for networking.
+Talk to everyone you know – go to your school, college, friends, and colleagues and see whether they know someone who can make things easy for you.
+Networking is vital to getting a job locally, but there’s no substitute for networking for an international career.

 A simple tip for networking is to help someone you know without trying to have anything in return.
 Make it your habit.
 Don’t expect anything in return.
 Just give.
 When you need help from them, they will come back and help you.
 Few of them may not, but most of them will.
-Because inherently, when we’re served without any expectation, we feel obligated to return back the obligation.
+Because inherently, when someone serves us without expectation, we feel obligated to return the obligation.

-You may prepare a bit and can get through a local interview with a local company.
+You can prepare and get through a local interview with a local company.
 But if you do a reality check, you will understand.
-Global interviews are hard.
-The company abroad won’t hire you until they understand that you’re capable, and you will offer them a good ROI (return on investment) once they hire you.
-So, they’ll do everything to make sure that you’re thoroughly challenged.
+Global discussions are complex.
+The company abroad will only hire you once they know you’re capable, and you will offer them a good ROI (return on investment) once they hire you.
+So, they’ll do everything to ensure they challenge you thoroughly.